MicroLua/MicroLua/docs/mlua.md

 - `start(fn) -> Thread`\
   Start a new thread that runs `fn()`.

-- `shutdown()`\
+- `shutdown(result)`\
-  Shut down the thread scheduler.
+  Shut down the thread scheduler, and return `result` from `main()`.
 This function yields and therefore never returns.
 During shutdown, all threads are killed and their resources are freed.

 - `yield(time)`\
   Yield from the current thread.
 If `time` is `nil`, the thread remains in the